 Kenneth and Lois Smith visited the property after the death of Arthur Baldwin and wished to purchase the home.
 However, the person they were initially dealing with did not own the property.
 He had approached the Baldwin family, who were in the process of moving to Hawaii to care for their interest in the Dole Pineapple Corporation.
-His plan was to develop the remaining five acres for sale as building lots assuming that the Brightwood home would be demolished.
+He planned to develop the remaining five acres for sale as building lots assuming razing the Brightwood home.

 Upon learning the developer’s intentions, the Smiths contacted the Baldwin family and found that they would prefer to keep Brightwood intact.
 Kenneth and Lois Smith purchased Brightwood from Cleveland Trust Bank on January 12, 1956.

 Lois Smith advertised the property for sale, and again, a developer wanted to tear down Brightwood and sell off the acreage for building lots.
 Lois refused and moved into one of the smaller homes on the property and rented out what was privately referred to as “The Big House” to other families.